lidofinance/dc4bc/HowTo.md

 ```
 * `--db_path` Specifies the directory in which the Aigapped machibne state will be stored.
 If the directory that you specified does not exist, the Airgapped machine will generate new keys for you on startup. *N.B.: It is very important not to put your Airgapped machine state to `/tmp` or to occasionally lose it.
 Please make sure that you keep your Airgapped machine state in a safe place and make a backup.*

-Backup it to the encrypted media immediately: if these keys are lost durin the ceremony, the dkg ceremony is. toast; if they are lost after, you won't be able to participate in the signing.
+Backup the generated bip39 seed on a paper wallet; if you need to restore it, use the `set_seed` command in the airgapped executable's console.

 * `--password_expiration` Specifies the time in which you'll be able to use the Airgapped machine without re-entering your password.
 The Airgapped machine will ask you to create a new password during the first run.
 Make sure that the password is not lost.